MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Conclusions

 \section{Conclusions}

-Radio relics are typically elongated, arc-shaped structures found in the outskirts of galaxy clusters ($>$ 10$^{14}$\Msun) with sizes of several hundred kpc to $\sim$2 Mpc.
+Radio relics are typically elongated, arc-shaped structures found in the outskirts of galaxy clusters ($>$10$^{14}$\Msun) with sizes up to $\sim$2~Mpc.
 Detected at $\sim$1~Mpc from the cluster centre, they trace merger-induced shock waves propagating through the ICM \citep[e.g.,][]{Ensslin1998}.
 For the special case of a merger in the plane of the sky, two relics are found on opposing sides of the merger axis (forming a partial circle), such that the shock fronts are seen approximately edge-on.
-Cosmological simulations of galaxy mergers reveal similar shock fronts of much smaller size \citep[see,][]{Dolag2023}, providing a possible explanation for the formation of the recently discovered single odd radio circles \citep[ORCs,][]{Norris2021,Koribalski2021}.
+Cosmological simulations of galaxy mergers reveal similar shock fronts of much smaller sizes \citep{Dolag2023}, providing a possible explanation for the formation of the recently discovered single odd radio circles \citep[ORCs,][]{Norris2021,Koribalski2021}.
+Here we report the radio and X-ray analysis of two new merger-related sources, a double radio relic surrounding hot cluster gas and a new odd radio circle, for which we present supporting simulations.
+Outward moving cluster and galaxy merger shocks are proposed as their respective formation processes (see Fig.~\ref{fig:merger-shocks}).
+These serendipitous discoveries were both made in the same deep, high-resolution MeerKAT 1.3~GHz radio continuum data, originally obtained to study the NGC~3263 galaxy group (Koribalski et al. 2024, in prep.). \\

-In this paper we report the serendipitous discovery of a double radio relic, separated by 16 arcmin (2.6~Mpc at $z \approx 0.158$), in the outskirts of a MeerKAT pointing towards the NGC~3263 galaxy group (Koribalski et al. 2023, in prep.).
-The deep, high-resolution MeerKAT 1.3~GHz radio continuum images show the new double relic to be associated with the merging galaxy cluster PSZ2~G277.93+12.34 with an SZ mass of (3.6 $\pm$ 0.6) $\times$ 10$^{14}$\Msun.
-Complementary eRASS:3 data reveal two X-ray emission regions consisting of a near circular main structure in the cluster centre ($L_{X,0.5-2.0~\mathrm{keV}} \approx 5.1 \times 10^{43}~\mathrm{erg~s^{-1}}$) between the two radio relics and a northern structure surrounding the narrow-angle tail radio galaxy PMN~J1033--4335 ($L_{X,0.5-2.0~\mathrm{keV}} \approx 2.8 \times 10^{43}~\mathrm{erg~s^{-1}}$).
-Using the $L_X-M$ scaling relation we estimate $M_{500}$ masses of $\sim$1.5 and $\sim$0.9 $\times10^{14}M_\odot$ and $R_{500}$ radii of $\sim$4.6\arcmin\ and $\sim$4.0\arcmin\ for the main and northern cluster structures, respectively.

-A prominent narrow-angle tail radio galaxy PMN~J1033--4335 is located on the eastern side of the northern relic and, based on the location of its host galaxy and tail morphology, heading approximately north-east, i.e., away from the cluster centre.
-It was likely ejected outwards by cluster merger shocks that also resulted in the two radio relics.